b2pweb/bdf-prime-bundle/Resources/doc/configuration.md

             # pdo_sqlsrv driver specific.
 Configuring MultipleActiveResultSets for the pdo_sqlsrv driver
             MultipleActiveResultSets:  ~

+            # Used to connect to an Oracle RAC server to select the name of a particular instance.
+            instancename:  ~

+            # Complete Easy Connect connection descriptor, see https://docs.oracle.com/database/121/NETAG/naming.htm.
+            connectstring:  ~

             # Enable savepoints for nested transactions
 #            use_savepoints: true